 Don’t Skip the Operating Agreement

-You’re not required to have an operating agreement in Wyoming, but the wise entrepreneur would never do business without one.
-It’s a document that could be critical to the future of your business.
+Even though you’re not required to have an operating agreement in most states, the smart entrepreneur will not start doing business without one.
+It’s a document that may be critical to the future of your business.

 You may think a dispute will never arise, but times and people change.
 You don’t want to end up in a bitter court battle because you pushed off creating an operating agreement.
-It’s a document that will protect the rights and interests of your LLC members and ensure smooth, continued operations in the event of any unexpected hurdles or pitfalls.
+It’s a document that will protect the rights and interests of all your LLC members and ensure smooth, continued operations in the event of any unexpected hurdles or pitfalls.